From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Latent-Action Interfaces for Control

 \subsection{A generic latent-action pipeline}

-Despite varied architectures, most latent-action methods follow a two-stage logic (Figure~\ref{fig:latent_action_pipeline}): discovery and grounding can be trained independently, often on different data sources and at different scales.
+Despite varied architectures, most latent-action methods follow a two-stage logic (Figure~\ref{fig:latent_action_pipeline}): latent actions are first discovered from observation-only transitions, and are then used for planning, policy pretraining, or robot-action generation.
+In early methods these stages are often trained independently, whereas recent instruction-conditioned methods may co-train the latent and robot-action streams during fine-tuning.

-\paragraph{Stage 1: discover latent actions from action-free video.} Using only action-free videos, a model is trained to explain video transition dynamics through a bottleneck latent action $z_t$.
-The encoder infers $z_t$ from observed change, and the decoder predicts the future observation (or representation) from the current observation and $z_t$.
-Design choices in this stage include: (i) prediction target (pixels vs.\ features vs.\ latent states); (ii) bottleneck type (continuous IB vs.\ discrete VQ); and (iii) auxiliary constraints (e.g., composability, cycle consistency) that bias $z_t$ toward reusable primitives rather than arbitrary transition hashes.
+\paragraph{Stage 1: discover latent actions from action-free video.} Using action-free videos, a model is trained to explain video transition dynamics through a bottleneck latent action $z_t$.
+The encoder infers $z_t$ from observed change, and the decoder or predictor reconstructs the future observation or its representation from the current observation and $z_t$.
+Design choices in this stage include: (i) prediction target (pixels vs.\ features vs.\ latent states); (ii) bottleneck type (continuous bottleneck vs.\ codebook-based, including hard and soft variants); and (iii) auxiliary constraints (e.g., composability, cycle consistency, contrastive separation, or algebraic consistency) that bias $z_t$ toward reusable primitives rather than arbitrary transition hashes.

 \paragraph{Stage 2: use latent actions for control.} At test time, the agent must choose actions without access to $o_{t+H}$.
-Thus, methods add one (or both) of the following: \begin{itemize} \item \textbf{Latent-action selection:} a latent policy or planner that proposes $z_t$ from the current observation (optionally conditioned on language or a goal), trained for example by imitation of inferred latents or by planning through the learned forward model. \item \textbf{Grounding to robot controls:} a lightweight mapping between $z_t$ and real robot actions $a_t$, learned from limited action-labeled trajectories (e.g., a decoder $z_t \!\rightarrow\! a_t$, a code-to-action dictionary, or head replacement in VLA models). \end{itemize} The key distinction from direct methods is that the latent variable is treated as a dedicated intermediate interface: learned from videos first, then connected to executable controls.
-Figure~\ref{fig:latent_action_pipeline} summarizes this two-stage pipeline, and Figure~\ref{fig:latent_action_example} illustrates that latent actions learned without action labels can induce semantically consistent visual changes---such as stable end-effector motion directions---in robotic scenes.
+Thus, methods add one or more of the following mechanisms: \begin{itemize} \item \textbf{Latent-action selection:} a latent policy or planner that proposes $z_t$ from the current observation (optionally conditioned on language or a goal), trained for example by imitation of inferred latents or by planning through the learned forward model. \item \textbf{Grounding to robot controls:} a mapping between $z_t$ and real robot actions $a_t$, learned from action-labeled trajectories (e.g., a decoder $z_t \!\rightarrow\! a_t$, a code-to-action dictionary, an action head replacing a latent head, or a single generative policy module that jointly produces latent and robot-action streams). \end{itemize}